 2. The Pressure Isn’t Enough

-I have a friend whose 2008 Honda Accord TPMs light was on even when his tires were all ok with the right pressure When he took the car to an auto shop, he was asked to replace the sensor which he did and the problem goes away immediately.
+I have a friend whose 2008 Honda Accord TPMS light was on even when his tires were all ok with the right pressure When he took the car to an auto shop, he was asked to replace the tire sensors which he did and the problem went away immediately.

 4. You May Need to Reset the Code

 Resetting the tire pressure light (TPMS) has different procedures based on what type of car you drive.
 Some car allows the manual process which can be time-consuming but a few more cars will conduct an automatic reset process.

 When all odds are ticked and the pressure light is still on, you could probably try doing a reset to clear up the error code.